 As a matter of fact, the offending phrase was used in the voice-box for the Clanger toys, and is "Oh sod it!
 The bloody thing's stuck again".

-In the latest version of the Care Bears franchise, Grumpy frequently uses "grumbly" expletives such as "Bumbling bittlebots!" and "Galloping gearbox!"
+In a later version of the Care Bears franchise, Grumpy frequently uses "grumbly" expletives such as "Bumbling bittlebots!" and "Galloping gearbox!"

 Tek Jansen, eponymous hero of the animated Show Within a Show on The Colbert Report, has a new curse every episode - usually space-themed puns ranging from "Venus Flytrap!" to "Space Mountain!"
 "Solar Plexus!" has been used repeatedly to the point where it's almost a Catch Phrase.